nio036/RpiAccessControl/README.md

 In this project I have create an access control system using raspberry pi and NFC keys.

 I use this code https://github.com/pimylifeup/attendance-system-frontend which was for recording  attendance  only and add the ability to add or remove user and restore deleted once.
-Olso it is able to veiw the atentance of the delated users.
+Also it is able to veiw the atentance of the delated users.

  ## What I use: